Hydro-Meteorological hazards#

 The Fathom v3 global dataset can be requested for use in World Bank projects by filling the request form.

-When an open dataset is preferred, there are a few alternatives that can be considered.
+When an open-access global dataset is preferred, there are a few alternatives that can be considered.

-JRC hazard maps based on LISFLOOD model were recently updated.
-These can be used for risk screening that requires open data input.
+JRC flood hazard maps based on LISFLOOD model were recently updated.
+There are 7 probabilistic scenarios using 90 m resolution, those can be used for risk screening under current climate.

 Name |